-- wrong planning of the trip
+- improper planning of the trip

-- lack of recognition of weather conditions
+-no recognition of weather conditions

--the final preparation of the equipment
+-insufficient preparation of the equipment

 To gain Eagles Perć in winter, you need a lot of skills and experience, as well as the right equipment.
 Weather forecast and avalanche warnings should be checked before heading to the trail.